-After our third day of trekking through the forest, Nyanti guides us onto a street.
-We could have used it from the start, but the Sytíshí have set up roving patrols.
-Avoiding the road is a matter of prudence.
+After three days of trekking through the woods, Nyanti guides us onto the road.
+We could have used it from the start, but the Sytíshí have set up roving patrols, so avoiding the road was a matter of prudence.

-It’s a short walk from the woods to a side-gate.
-Uneasiness nags me as we make our crossing.
-Technically, I know its safer to do this during the day, but I can’t help but feel that since we’re sneaking our way in, we should do it at night.
+It’s a short walk from there to a guard-wall.
+I’m nettled by unease as we make our crossing—it’s safer to do this during the day, but I can’t help but feel (since we’re sneaking in) we should enter at night.

-But if we wait until nightfall, thousands of Iguars will draw strength from the moon, transforming into a super-strong, spellcasting version of their dimunitive selves.
-Before that happens, we have to drive out or kill the Sytíshí, then signal to Jelia we’ve beaten the minibosses (that’s how I think of them—I figure nothing short of Lydera qualifies as a final boss) and we need some help.
-Why, you ask?
-Because if (when) we beat the Sytíshí, chances are the city will erupt with angry Iguars.
+The thing is, if we wait until nightfall, the Iguar will draw strength from the Demon Blood Moon and transform into augmented versions of their diminutive selves.
+Before that can happen, we’re gonna kill the Sytíshí, signal to Elerica that we’ve vanquished the minibosses (I figure nothing short of Lyderea qualifies as a final boss) and that we need some help.
+Because if (when) we beat the Whisper Folk, the city will erupt with angry Iguar.

-If this were a video game, we’d be doing things backwards—instead of mowing through goons and capping things off with a climactic fight, we’re going to kill the Whisper Folk and hopefully escape in the ensuing chaos.
+If this were a video game, we’d be doing things backwards.
+Instead of destroying an army of goons and capping things off with a climactic fight, we’re going to defeat the Sytíshí and (hopefully) escape with our lives in the ensuing chaos.

-A Jelian rescue isn’t guaranteed.
-Nyanti tried to convince and cajole, but the Jelians are tired and beaten, and wouldn’t commit to helping us out.
-It could just be Jon and his Adventurers against an evil horde that wants to eat our faces and poop in our skulls.
-It’s a good thing I watched OG Star Wars with religious fervor—according to Han, I should never calculate the odds, and I might be able to bluff my way into and out of an enemy fortress
+Good thing I watched OG Star Wars with religious fervor—according to Han, I should never calculate the odds, and I might be able to bluff my way into and out of an enemy fortress.

 (I pray to God that life is like Star Wars.)

-Gyrax swings like a monkey from handhold to handhold, then scuttles into the gate tower and disappears from view.
-A second later he throws a grizzled rope out of the tower.
-Ren grabs it, braces his feet against the wall, and starts ascending in a slow, steady walk.
+Gyrax swings from handhold to handhold, scuttling up the wall and into a watch tower.
+A second later he throws a grizzled rope down from the parapet.
+Ren grabs it, braces his feet, and starts ascending in a slow, steady walk.
 Lucky, Elier, and Erany follow behind.
 Nyanti doesn’t bother; she levitates up and over in an easy float.

 I’m last.
 And just to be clear, I have zero experience in medieval rope-climbing.
-Damn it, SFSU—why don’t you have rope-climbing in your stupid curriculum?
+(Way to go, SFSU—why didn’t you put that in your stupid curriculum?)

-I clutch the rope, pinching it between my thighs so I don’t slide down like a hopeless noob.
-Unlike me, the others didn’t use their legs to grip the line; they pulled themselves up hand over hand.
-(Definitely wish I had practiced pullups.)
+So I clutch the line, pinching it between my thighs to make sure I don’t slide down like a hopeless noob.
+Unlike me, the others didn’t grip the rope with their weak, teenage legs.

-“Jon, what are you doing?” he hisses.
-“Hurry up!”
-He jerks his hand in a short, furious wave.
+Ren leans out from the tower and stares angrily at me.
+“What are you doing?” he hisses.
+“Hurry.
+Up!”
+He jerks his hand in a furious wave.

-When I reach the top, Ren hauls me in, shaking his head in abject disgust.
-“As slow as you climb, all of Evermoor will age and die before the prophecy has a chance at coming true.”
+Ren hooks my arm and hauls me in, shaking his head in abject disgust.
+“As slow as you climb, all of Evermoor will age and die before we kill those Sytíshí.”

-He de-anchors the rope, tosses it to Gyrax, and begins climbing down the guard tower ladder.
-I reach the ground as Gyrax coils the last bit of the line around his shoulder and elbow.
-He ties it off and stows it in his carry.
+He de-anchors the rope, tosses it to Gyrax, and begins climbing down the inner-wall ladder.
+I touch the ground as Gyrax finishes coiling the line.

 “This way.”
 Nyanti gestures and starts walking.

-We spread into a line and follow behind, like a squad of soldiers on patrol.
-Weapons out, spaced in a column, looking from side to side and occasionally turning in a full circle.
-I’m in the middle, behind Erany and in front of Ren.
+We form a column and follow her lead.
+Weapons drawn, looking from side to side, and occasionally turning in a full circle.
+I’m in the middle—behind Erany and in front of Ren.

-Jelia—a patchwork assembly of cobbled buildings, brick townhomes, and the occasional hut with a thatched roof—is completely empty.
-It feels way different than Naversé Township: even though Naversé initially appeared deserted, I felt unseen eyes watching us closely.
-This is more like utter disregard—complete desolation and total abandonment.
+Elerica—a patchwork assemblage of buildings, townhomes, and the occasional hut with a thatched roof—is completely empty.
+The vibe is markedly different from Naversé Township.
+Even though Naversé initially looked deserted, I could still sense people in their shuttered homes.
+This is more like complete desolation and total abandonment.

-The streets fill up with knee-high fog.
-My mind hearkens back to Empire Strikes Back, where Han and Leia fly into the belly of the giant Exogorth and they don’t realize it until it tries to eat them.
+The streets gradually fill with knee-high fog.
+It starts off as the occasional wisp here and there, but a couple blocks in, it grows into thick, ropy banks.
+My mind hearkens back to Empire Strikes Back, where Han and Leia fly into a giant Exogorth and don’t realize it until it’s almost too late.

-“Gyrax…” I force myself to take another step.
+“Gyrax.”
+I force myself to take a step.
 And another.
 And another.
 Eventually, I drag myself a few yards up so I’m walking beside him.

-A faint jolt of alarm spikes through me.
-It would probably be out-and-out panic if we weren’t muddling through this…
+Alarm races through me.
+It would be out-and-out panic if I weren’t muddling through this…

-Elier and Lucky stop and sit, Nyanti halts and stares at the ground, Ren and Erany plop onto their butts.
-Gyrax collapses face-first onto the road, drool trickling from the corner of his mouth.
-Elier and Lucky try to crawl forward, but slump down onto their bellies.
-I take a few more steps before I sag to my knees beside Nyanti.
+Nyanti halts and stares at the ground.
+Ren and Erany plop on their butts.
+Gyrax collapses face-first onto the road, drool trickling from his parted lips.
+Elier and Lucky try to crawl forward, then slump weakly onto their bellies.
+I take a few more steps, but I can’t resist—I sag to my knees beside Nyanti.

-There’s too much to do, and it’s all for nothing.
-Why try at all, when everything ends in death and sadness?
+Why try, when everything ends in death and sadness?
 There’s nowhere to go, nothing to hope for.
-Just a hollow scrabble for temporary pleasure, which is snatched away soon enough…
+Just a hollow scrabble for temporary pleasure, which is snatched away soon enough.

-“Jon.”
-Nyanti whispers my name under her breath.
+“Jon,” Nyanti whispers under her breath.
 For a second, I’m not sure if she actually spoke—she said it that softly.

 “Jon.”
-Her eyes tick up a degree at a time, settling on the mountainous horizon.
-She takes a measured breath, then sluggishly turns her head and looks directly at me.
+Her eyes tick up a bit at a time, honing in on the mountainous horizon.

 “What?”
 I breathe.
 Deadened fatigue radiates through me.